Legal Translators for International Arbitration

 • The Case of the Rejected Eucalyptus Chips – Qingdao Free Trade Zone Genius International Trading Co., Ltd. v.
 P and S International Inc. (2009)

 In this case, a United States company, P and S International, Inc., agreed to sell eucalyptus chips to a Chinese broker, Qingdao Free Trade Zone Genius International Trading Co., Ltd. The chips were to cost $150,000.
-The sales contract, which was less than a page long, was written in English.
+The sales contract, which was less than a page long, was written not in Simplified Chinese but in English.
 The contract called for all disputes to be resolved through arbitration with the Qingdao Arbitration Commission (QAC) in China.

 When the product arrived in China, the Chinese broker rejected the shipment, stating that it was underweight and was too moist.
 The U.S. company demanded payment but did not submit a demand for arbitration.